ICAN helps those in their community while also helping those incarcerated

 Indiana Canine Assistant Network (ICAN) works to train dogs to place with people living with disabilities.
 However, this organization is even more unique because the dogs are trained in different prisons across Indiana by incarcerated men and women.
 As such, ICAN not only helps the individuals who rely on service dogs but also improves the lives of those who are incarcerated by teaching them skills they can use in the community once they are released.

 ICAN began partnering with the Department of Correction in 2002, and over the past two decades, they have been training their service dogs with the help of incarcerated handlers.
 While being taught, the dogs stay in prison for six weeks, and then they are furloughed for three weeks, during which time they work with ICAN volunteers outside the prisons.
+The dogs stay on this rotation schedule, spending six weeks in prison and three weeks in the community, until they graduate, which takes about two years.
 This schedule allows them to train in prison and acclimate to the outside world.

 ICAN client Lauren (second to left) with her facility dog ICAN Pilot and two female incarcerated handlers (right) at Indiana Women's Prison